-Here, we present a validation of the third (v3) and fourth (v4) public releases of Aura MLS retrievals over the southeastern Tibetan Plateau and adjacent regions during boreal summer using balloon soundings collected at four sites over four different years (Fig. 1 and Table 1) during the Study of Ozone, Aerosols and Radiation over the Tibetan Plateau (SOAR-TP).
+Here, we present a validation of the third (v3) and fourth (v4) public releases of Aura MLS retrievals over the south-eastern Tibetan Plateau and adjacent regions during boreal summer using balloon soundings collected at four sites over 4 different years (Fig. 1 and Table 1) during the Study of Ozone, Aerosols and Radiation over the Tibetan Plateau (SOAR-TP).
 The results provide a detailed evaluation of MLS retrievals of temperature, water vapour and ozone in the vicinity of the Asian monsoon anticyclone.
-We describe the in situ data, key differences between v3 and v4, and the validation methodology in Section 2.
-We then present the results of the validation in Section 3 and discuss these results in the context of previous validation studies, related variables and differences between v3 and v4 in Section 4.
-We conclude with a summary of key findings.
+We describe the in situ data, key differences between v3 and v4 and the validation methodology in Sect.
+2. We then present the results of the validation in Sect.
+3 and discuss these results in the context of previous validation studies, related variables and differences between v3 and v4 in Sect.
+4. We conclude with a summary of key findings in Sect.
+5.

-10 2 Data and methodology
+2 Data and methodology